Your Down Payment Details

 In some cases - borrowed down payment is possible.

 Any deposit over $500 must be verified.
-If you have some cash under your mattress you need to get it into a bank ASAP; funds used for a deposit must have sat in your bank for 90 days to be accepted.
+If you have some cash under your mattress you need to get it into a bank ASAP; funds used for a deposit must have a bank history of 90 days to be accepted.

-Call and one of our awesome Regional Mortgage Group Brokers will be happy to help you with your next mortgage!
+Call Regional Mortgage Group today and one of our awesome Brokers will be happy to help you with your next mortgage!